|

 admixtures is also possible.

-mixed (secondary or inflammatory) gallstones may be formed later, or
+inflammatory) gallstones may be formed later, or a mixed covering of

-a mixed covering of pigment and cholesterol may form around the
+pigment and cholesterol may form around the primary cholesterol

-primary cholesterol stone.
+stone.
 This is known as combination stone.

 Pathogenesis: